 An intangible asset is recognised if control can be identified and it is probable that future economic benefits attributable to the asset will flow from it and can be measured reliably.
 These include configuration and customisation of developed and purchased software licences, construction of code and build and installation of qualifying intangible assets.
 The Society also recognised as intangible assets directly attributable internal development costs which are considered to meet the intangible assets criteria.
-Examples of such development costs which occurred in 2023 include software licence costs, configuration and installation of software, external contractor based development costs and professional services.
-Costs associated with maintaining computer software programmes, research costs and development costs that do not meet the criteria for recognition as intangible assets are recognised as an expense as incurred.
+Examples of such development costs which occurred in 2023 include software licence costs, configuration and installation of software, external contractor based development costs that do not meet the criteria for recognition as intangible assets are recognised as an expense as incurred.